Targa Adelaide

-Targa Adelaide is a tarmac-based rally event held annually in Adelaide, South Australia, Australia.
-The inaugural classic only event was 2011, but included modern vehicles from 2012.
-The event has an intermediate-length course design by Stuart Benson of approximately 260 competitive kilometres covered in five days over twenty nine closed road competitive rally stages.
+Targa Adelaide was a tarmac-based rally event held annually in Adelaide, South Australia, Australia between 2011 and 2013.
+The inaugural classic only event was 2011, but included modern vehicles in 2012 and 2013.
+The event had an intermediate-length course design by Stuart Benson of approximately 260 competitive kilometres covered in five days over twenty nine closed road competitive rally stages.
+Targa Adelaide was the successor of the Classic Adelaide Rally (1997-2009) and preceded the Adelaide Rally (2015-present).

 Rally format

-The event is held east of Adelaide in the Adelaide hills area and race in Adelaide on the first night of competition.
+The event was mostly held south-east of Adelaide in the Adelaide hills area and race in Adelaide on the first night of competition.

+In 2011, the legs of the race were: